rickyzakariap/fft-v2/README.md

 ## Features

 ### Core Actions
 - **Follow:** Target by followers, hashtag, or location.
-Includes Follow+Like, Follow+Comment, and more.
+Includes Follow+Like, Follow+Comment, Follow+Like+DM, and more.
 Skips private/0-post accounts as needed.
 - **Unfollow:**
   - By criteria: inactive, no profile pic, follower/following thresholds, private/public, username keyword, whitelist.
   - Not followback: Unfollow users who don't follow you back.
 - **Like:** By followers, hashtag, or target user.
 - **Comment:** By hashtag or target, with randomization and language detection.
 - **Story Viewer:** View or love stories from following, followers, or hashtag.
+- **Direct Message:** Send personalized DMs to new followers with variable substitution.

 ### Advanced Features
 - **Mass Delete:** Delete multiple posts with filtering by date, caption keywords, engagement, or count.